Eye Cancer: Intraocular Melanoma

 • Soreness in an eye, or bulging of the eye (uncommon)

-• Flashes or “floaters” in your vision
+• Flashes of light or “floaters” in your vision

 • Dark spot on your iris, the colored ring at the front of your eye